etomuc/CPC464-iRAM1024/Readme-rev2.md

 **Step 3:**

-If you have been using sockets not put the new ICs into their respective sockets (except for CPU).
+If you have been using sockets finally put the ICs into their respective sockets (except for CPU).

 ### Variations

 #### 1088K / 576K - no C3
-Use the JED files with "no_C3" in the filename to program PAL 2 and PAL 3.
-(PAL 1 will be identical for all variations.)
+Use the JED files with "no_C3" in the filename to program PAL 3.
+(PAL 1 ans PAL 2 will be identical for all variations.)
 If you only want to use a single SRAM, leave SRAM socket 2 empty.
 You can upgrade any time to 1088K later without further modifications.

 ## Installation